-Thirty days following device implantation the animals went three consecutive EP measurements (Figure 1).
-For the initial UAS EP evaluation, each animal was placed in a dedicated EP cage where the back connector was attached by an elastic cable to the pacing and recording apparatus through a multi-channel commutator (PLA-SL12C/SB, PLASTICS One Inc., CA), allowing the rat to move freely in the cage without affecting the electrical connections.
-In each animal, a pair of atrial poles were selected for pacing and were electrically connected to an optically isolated pacing unit (STG4002-16 mA, Multichannels, Reutlingen, Germany).
-The remaining two atrial poles and the three peripheral ECG electrodes were connected to a voltage amplifier (Amplifier 1700, A-M systems, Carlsborg, WA).
-As previously described the electrode side that was used for pacing was empirically determined based on a relatively low capture threshold and an ability to differentiate the atrial signal from the stimulus artifact in the recordings from the other side.
-After a pacing and recording configuration was selected it remained without changes thorough the repeated EP studies under anesthesia.
-Signals were filtered (1–1000 Hz with a notch filter at 50 Hz) and sampled to the PC at a digital sample rate of 2 kHz.
-A self-made program developed using Labview 7.1 (National Instruments, Austin, TX) controlled data acquisition and electrical stimulation.
-UAS EP studies were performed in freely moving rats following overnight adaptation to the EP cages and during daylight hours of the circadian cycle when animals were inactive, as previously described 36, 37.
-After the UAS EP procedure each animal was moved to its regular cage for 24 hour.
-Subsequently, a second EP study was performed under ISO anesthesia (2% in O2 mixture) in a manner identical to the initial one.
-For the anesthetized procedures a temperature probe was rectally inserted, and the animals were placed on a heating pad and constantly kept at ~37.5oC throughout the EP study.
-Of note, while we could easily perform the ISO EP study under lower levels (as low as 1%), we intentionally selected 2% since this is the most common level of ISO required during acute EP studies that utilize conventional invasive catheters 20.
-Lastly, following the isoflurane EP procedure each animal was moved to its regular cage for a recovery period of 72 hours and then the final EP study was performed under PEN anesthesia (intraperitoneal, 40 mg/kg).
-At the end of this study the experiment was terminated using high dose PEN euthanasia.
+Thirty days following device implantation, the animals underwent three consecutive electrophysiological measurements (Figure 1).
+For the initial UAS electrophysiological evaluation, each animal was placed in a dedicated electrophysiology cage.
+The back connector was attached by an elastic cable to the pacing and recording apparatus via a multi-channel commutator (PLA-SL12C/SB, Plastics One Inc., CA), allowing the rat to move freely in its cage without affecting the electrical connections.
+In each animal, a pair of atrial poles was selected for pacing and electrically connected to an optically isolated pacing unit (STG4002-16 mA, Multichannels, Reutlingen, Germany).
+The remaining two atrial poles and the three peripheral ECG electrodes were connected to a voltage amplifier (Amplifier 1700, A-M Systems, Carlsborg, WA).
+As previously described, the electrode side that was used for pacing was empirically determined based on a relatively low capture threshold and the ability to differentiate the atrial signal from the stimulus artifact in the recordings from the other side.
+Once a pacing and recording configuration had been selected, it remained without changes throughout the repeated electrophysiology studies conducted under anesthesia.
+Signals were filtered (1–1000 Hz with a notch filter at 50 Hz) and sampled to a PC at a digital sample rate of 2 kHz.
+A self-made program, developed using LabVIEW 7.1 (National Instruments, Austin, TX), controlled data acquisition and electrical stimulation.
+UAS electrophysiology studies were performed in freely moving rats, following overnight adaptation to the electrophysiology cages and during daylight hours, i.e., the part of the circadian cycle when animals were inactive, as previously described 36, 37.
+After the UAS electrophysiology procedure, each animal was moved to its regular cage for 24 h.
+Subsequently, a second electrophysiology study was performed under ISO anesthesia (2% in O2 mixture) in a manner identical to the first one.
+For the procedures carried out in anesthetized rats, a rectal temperature probe was inserted, the animals were placed on a heating pad, and the temperature was maintained at approximately 37.5 °C throughout the electrophysiology study.
+Of note, while we could have performed the ISO electrophysiology study under lower levels of ISO (as low as 1%), we intentionally selected 2% as this is the most commonly used level of ISO in acute electrophysiology studies that use conventional invasive catheters 20.
+Lastly, following the ISO electrophysiology procedure, each animal was moved to its regular cage for a recovery period of 72 h, and then the final electrophysiology study was performed under PEN anesthesia (intraperitoneal, 40 mg/kg).
+At the end of this study, the experiment was terminated, and the rats were euthanized with a high dose of PEN.